 Grandparents may feel they have a right to parenting (or grand-parenting) time with their grandchildren.
 Sometimes this seems necessary in the case of a divorce or a separation.
 When a couple divorces or separates, the grandparent’s relationship with the children can be compromised.
 If the parents have a less-than-stable relationship, one parent may hold it against the other parent’s family.
 If this is the case, the grandparents involved may have a right to file for visitation.
 It is best to consult with a local family law attorney familiar with the rights of grandparents.

-Another situation that may beg grandparents to find out what their rights are is in the case of non-relative foster care.
-If children are removed from their parents care they are sometimes placed in foster care with people who are not relatives of the family.
-If this is the case, the grandparents may have rights to visit their grandchildren.
-Seeking the advice of a family law attorney versed in grandparents rights will be helpful in determining if this situation fits for you.
+Another situation that may beg grandparents to find out what their rights are in the case of non-relative foster care.
+If children are removed from their parent’s care, they are sometimes placed in foster care with people who are not relatives of the family.
+If this is the case, the grandparents may have the right to visit their grandchildren.
+Again, seeking the advice of a family law attorney versed in grandparents’ rights will help determine if this situation fits you.

-A family may be in situation where one parent has passed away and the living parent has sole custody.
+A family may be in a situation where one parent has passed away, and the living parent has sole custody.
 The living parent may not allow the deceased parent’s family to see the child or children.
 If this is the case, grandparent visitation rights may be necessary.

-Similar to grandparent visitation, there may be family situations that call for the grandparents to file for custody of their grandchildren.
-This is often called a 3rd party custody proceeding.
-This may happen in the event of the death of one or both parents.
+Similar to grandparent visitation, family situations may call for the grandparents to file for custody of their grandchildren.
+When this happens, it is often called a 3rd party custody proceeding.
+Filing custody for grandchildren may occur in the event of the death of one or both parents.
 It could also be necessary in the case of a messy divorce.
-If this situation unfolds, the children are in need of stability.
+If this situation unfolds, the children will need stability.
 No matter what the family case may be, the court will keep the best interest of the child in mind.
-A family law attorney will evaluate each situation on a case by case basis.
+A family law attorney will evaluate each situation on a case-by-case basis.

 Contact a Family Law Attorney in Minnesota

 Every family situation is unique.
-Be sure to discuss your case with a family law attorney who is familiar with the MN laws concerning grandparents rights.
-If you think your circumstances might be best served by having custody of your grandchildren or visitation rights with them, contact attorney Kay Snyder today.
+Be sure to discuss your case with a family law attorney familiar with the MN laws concerning grandparents’ rights.
+Contact attorney Kay Snyder today if you think your circumstances might be best served by having custody of your grandchildren or visitation rights with them.